gotexis/challenge-qantas-insurance/README.md

 ## 1. Getting started

-### 1.1 Create a new private git repo
+### 1.1 Create a new public git repo

-Login to your Github account and create a new **private** repo named `qantas-loyalty-technical-assessment`.
+Login to your Github account and create a new repo named `qantas-loyalty-technical-assessment`.
 Unzip our starting files into a new folder and from this folder run the following:

 ```
 $ git init